 The child study team is usually made up of a school psychologist, A social worker and a learning specialist.
-They will be evaluating and determining if your child meets criteria for special education and therefore and (Individualized Education Plan).
+They will be evaluating and determining if your child meets criteria for special education and therefore a Individualized Education Plan.

 Special education is a broad term used by the law to describe specially designed instruction that needs to be unique needs of a child who has a disability.
 These services are provided by the school system and are free of charge.
 Your child may qualify for modification of homework or tests, extended test taking time, extended deadlines, classes that include a special education teacher in addition to regular teacher.
 Other assistance can be in the form of getting copies of teachers notes, assignments and projects broken down into manageable steps, copies of teacher study guides for tests, access to specialists, learning aids and technology-based assistance.
 Services can also include instruction at home or in hospitals.